wadelau/Hanjst/README.md

 ## Introduction

-Hanjst is a JavaScript-based template language and its engine runs on client-side.
+Hanjst is a JavaScript-based template language and its engine runs on client-side and/or server-side.

 Hanjst can be written with logic expressions and it provides many similar powerful functions with backend templates.